 When will the new framework be put in place?

-There is no definitive timeline, but it is expected to come into force in the autumn.
-Traders should continue to complete declarations for GB-NI goods as they have been doing.
+There is no definitive timeline, as there are still ongoing negotiations between the UK and the EU, but it is expected to come into force in the autumn.
+While some elements of the Windsor Framework have been agreed upon, traders should continue to complete declarations for GB-NI goods as they have been doing.